 While people renting out their houses or apartments on Airbnb have been known to use hidden cameras to prevent theft or vandalism, this is “shaky ground” legally, according to matrimonial and family lawyer Ken Jewell.
 “Arguably, if you’re renting out the entire apartment and you’re not setting foot in the apartment once that door is closed, one would think that there’s a reasonable expectation of privacy,” he says, which is why the recording of hotel rooms is illegal.
 If you’re a business owner looking to monitor employees or customers, it’s legal to use video surveillance (again, only in areas where there isn’t an expectation of privacy) on your company property.

 There are some instances when you may want a camera that’s not so hidden.
 As Jago says, “Most cameras are as much a deterrent as they are actually effective after the event,” so simply having a doorbell camera at your front door, for example, could be enough to discourage thieves from nabbing a package.
 When you do want a more discreet recording, here are some cameras that tech and surveillance experts recommend for capturing video and images without making themselves known.
+We’ve also added a countersurveillance product that will help you detect hidden cameras in places you don’t want to find them, like changing rooms and vacation homes.

 Jago lists three things to consider when you’re shopping for a hidden camera: power supply (is it battery powered or wired?), image quality (do you need 4K resolution for distinguishing faces or license plates?), and data storage (are files stored locally or in the cloud?
 And how much data can be stored before being erased?).
 “These devices’ invisibility is always going to come at a cost,” he says, so you won’t get the same kind of battery life and storage capacity with a hidden camera as you would with a typical security camera like a Blink or an Arlo.
 For an affordable option you can use anywhere, he recommends this tiny camera that’s wireless and magnetic so you can easily attach it to items around the house or on the go.
 The rechargeable battery lasts about 50 minutes when it’s not plugged in, and the camera records on a micro SD card.